saturn72/cloud-design-patterns/cqrs/README.md

 ## When (partial)
 * High performant services for query and/or command
-* [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) exists between the write and read models
+* [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) exists between the update and read models
 * Different security models for command and query services

 ## Implemented Domain and story